Utility account disconnections resume July 1

-Utility disconnections for water and power services are anticipated to resume next month but before then, the agencies are hoping to stand up a COVID-19 relief programs to help customers ease out of any debt they may have with the utilities.
+Utility disconnections for water and power services are anticipated to resume as of July 1, but before then, the agencies are hoping to stand up COVID-19 relief programs to help customers ease out of any debt they may have with the utilities.

 The Consolidated Commission on Utilities, the governing board for the Guam Power Authority and Waterworks Authority, approved the proposal Tuesday.